ybur-yug/gkv/README.md

 ## Contributing
 Feel free to check out the gitter room and ask whats on the agenda.

 Bug reports and pull requests are welcome on GitHub at https://github.com/ybur-yug/gkv.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License